robzwolf/robbie.xyz/README.md

     npm run watch

 ### 3. Start server
 This project is designed to be served as static pages.
-It can be deployed to shared hosting running Apache/PHP or similar.
-If working locally, it is convenient to run the following if you have Python 3 installed:
+It can be deployed to static hosting such as GitHub Pages, Netlify, etc. Additionally, it can be deployedto shared hosting running Apache/PHP or similar.

+#### Netlify
+If you have [netlify-cli](https://www.netlify.com/docs/cli/#installation) installed:

+    cd public/
+    netlify dev

+#### Python
+Alternatively, if you have Python:

 #### Python 3